ch0min/card_swiper_component/README.md

 - CF: Make so the nope and like labels appears a little later when panning
 - CF: Implement center icon
 - CF: Press on Icon Button makes Card Flip Animation
+- CF: Loading spinner when loading the swipe screen

 * CardBack
 /Week 2: